Britnell/way-js/README.md

 # Way.js

-A reactive web framework combining the best of Signals, Web Components and HTML.
+A reactive web framework combining the best of HTML, Signals, and Web Components.

 ## Installation